Children and Teens

-Religious Exploration is offered at the Unitarian Universalist Congregation of Miami
+Youth Religious Exploration at the Unitarian Universalist Congregation of Miami

-A well-planned and unique Religious Exploration Program for children and youth is a wonderful thing the Unitarian Universalist Congregation of Miami is offering our entire community: Happy Childcare, ages 0-3
+A well-planned and unique Religious Exploration Program for children and teens is offered to our entire community:

 Children’s Class, ages 4-11